schibsted/spid-tech-docs/resources/articles/mobile/mobile-development.md

 :body

+## Permissions

+The [default permissions](https://docs.google.com/a/schibstedpayment.no/spreadsheets/d/1EwEV0jg4SCeqyEST_Qf09D83XaUiHSveWVrr1G5WMcM/edit#gid=0) for  mobile development should be enough for most clients, if additional permissions are required email support@spid.no with the topic "Mobile permissions" explaining what additional permissions you need and for what purpose.

 ## Setup your environment

 To work with the SPiD APIs, it is recommended that you use one of the official